TimMorrisDev/MS3-sustainable-supper/README.md

     - WTForms fields and validators were used in the back-end to validate user input forms across the site and add an extra layer of validation and security on top of the front-end HTML validation.

 - [flask_paginate](https://pythonhosted.org/Flask-paginate/)
-    - Used to impliment pagination across the site.
+    - Used to implement pagination across the site.

 - [Materialize](https://materializecss.com/)
     - Materialize was used for the responsive 'grid'.
 Components, such as the cards, were copied from the Materialize documentation and then modified for use in various places across the site.